116th United States Congress: Demographics

 Most members of this Congress were Christian (88.2%), with approximately half being Protestant and 30.5% being Catholic.
 Jewish membership is 6.4%.
 Other religions represented included Buddhism, Islam, and Hinduism.
 One senator said that she was religiously unaffiliated, while the number of members refusing to specify their religious affiliation increased.

 Roughly 96% of members held college degrees.
-All but 128 members were white and all but 131 members were men.
+All but 128 members were non-Hispanic white, and all but 131 members were men.

 Senate

 The Senate included 74 men and 26 women, the most women to date.
-In 6 states, both senators were women; 14 states were represented by 1 man and 1 woman; and 30 states were represented by 2 men.
+In 6 states, both senators were women; 14 states were represented by one man and one woman; and 30 states were represented by two men.
 During this Congress, Johnny Isakson retired for health reasons and Kelly Loeffler was appointed, which increased the number of women from 25 after the 2018 elections to 26.
-There were 91 non-Hispanic white, 4 Hispanic, 2 Black, 2 Asian, and 1 multiracial (Black/Asian) senators.
+There were 91 non-Hispanic white, 4 Hispanic, 2 black, 2 Asian, and 1 multiracial (black/Asian) senators.
 Additionally, 2 senators were LGBTQ+.
-The average age of Senators at the beginning of this congress was 62.9 years.
+The average age of Senators at the beginning of this Congress was 62.9 years.

 House of Representatives

 There were 101 women in the House, the largest number in history.
-There were 313 non-Hispanic white, 56 Black, 44 Hispanic, 15 Asian, and 4 Native American congress members.
+There were 313 non-Hispanic white, 56 black, 44 Hispanic, 15 Asian, and 4 Native American congressmembers.
 Eight were LGBTQ+.
-Two Democrats — Alexandria Ocasio-Cortez and Donna Shalala — were the youngest (30) and oldest (78) freshmen women in history.
+Two Democrats — Alexandria Ocasio-Cortez and Donna Shalala — were the youngest (29) and oldest (77) freshmen women in history.
 Freshmen Rashida Tlaib (D-MI) and Ilhan Omar (DFL-MN) were the first two Muslim women and freshmen Sharice Davids (D-KS) and Deb Haaland (D-NM) were the first two Native American women elected as well.
 The average age of Members of the House at the beginning of the 116th Congress was 57.6 years.

-With the election of Carolyn Maloney as the first woman to chair the House Oversight Committee, women chaired a record six House committees in a single Congress (out of 26 women to ever chair House committees in the history of Congress), including House members Maxine Waters (Financial Services), Nita Lowey (Appropriations), Zoe Lofgren (Administration), Eddie Bernice Johnson (Science, Space and Technology) and Nydia Velázquez (Small Business), as well as Kathy Castor, who chaired the Select Committee on the Climate Crisis.
+With the election of Carolyn Maloney as the first woman to chair the House Oversight Committee, women chaired a record six House committees in a single Congress (out of 26 women ever to chair House committees in the history of Congress), including House members Maxine Waters (Financial Services), Nita Lowey (Appropriations), Zoe Lofgren (Administration), Eddie Bernice Johnson (Science, Space and Technology) and Nydia Velázquez (Small Business), as well as Kathy Castor, who chaired the Select Committee on the Climate Crisis.
 In addition, women chaired a record 39 House subcommittees.
 Lowey and Kay Granger were also the first women to serve as chair and ranking member of the same committee in the same Congress since the since-defunct Select Committee on the House Beauty Shop, which was chaired and populated entirely by congresswomen during its existence from 1967 to 1977.